brimdata/zed/docs/zq/language.md

 #### 5.3.1 Missing and Quiet

-Zed's heterogenous data model allows for queries that operate over different types of data whose structure and type may not be known ahead of time, e.g., different types of records with different field names and varying structure.
+Zed's heterogeneous data model allows for queries that operate over different types of data whose structure and type may not be known ahead of time, e.g., different types of records with different field names and varying structure.